rnoba/performance-aware-programming/haversine/README.md

 # This can take some time because its generating 10^7 coordinates
 ./a.out

-# This also can be a very slow, its loading the coordinates file
+# This also can be very slow, its loading the coordinates file
 # and making computations for each coordinate
 python ./haversine.py
 ```